ruanjl/blog/source/_posts/QuickSort.md

                  *   all in (left, less)   < pivot
                  *   all in [less, k)     == pivot
                  *   all in (great, right) > pivot
-                 *
-                 * Pointer k is the first index of ?-part.
                  */
                 for (int k = less; k <= great; ++k) {
                     if (a[k] == pivot) {